-ESR9: Improving the survival and growth of piglets from large litters through manipulation of sows’ milk yield and quality and by provision of supplemental milk to suckling and newly weaned pigs
+ESR9: Improving the survival and growth of piglets from large litters: manipulation of colostrum and milk, and provision of supplemental milk

 Increased litter size in sows is linked with decreased piglet birth weight (BtW) and reduced neonatal survival.
 The number of underdeveloped piglets born to these large litters is increased, resulting in some piglets showing signs of Intra-Uterine Growth Restriction [IUGR].
 Low BtW and particularly IUGR piglets have reduced vitality at birth and are more prone to morbidity and early postnatal mortality.
 The objective of this project is to identify and evaluate nutritional strategies for pregnant sows and piglets that improve pre- and post-weaning survival, growth and intestinal development.
 Strategies to be assessed will include; (1) nutritional interventions (e.g. probiotics, prebiotics, and other feed additives) in sows during late gestation and lactation to improve colostrum/milk yield and quality and; (2) the automatic provision of supplementary milk and/or liquid feed to suckling and newly weaned piglets.